mozilla/firefoxos-quick-start/README.md

 This guide and sample app have been assembled to get you up and running with an open web app in five minutes!

+Included within this Quick Start Guide is:

+*  A complete application stub that runs out of the box
+*  Sample JavaScript feature detection and CSS media query (responsive design) code
+*  Mortar-based simple UI framework with ZeptoJS

 ##Installation##

 ###1.
 Clone this repository###